 Mutations?
 Indeed!
 The red dot (pictured above on Ninja cats DNA string) signifies that the trait was inherited neither from the Matron or the Sire, and rather was a mutation!
 Hence, we now have a Ninja Cat!

 Hope you’ve enjoyed examining these cryptokitties as much as I have!
 Please let me know if you have any interesting ideas or feedback regarding the visualizations.

 Thanks to James Kilroe, Kyle Levin, Teresa Riedl, Jason Smythe and Inge Lok for all the help and feedback!

-James is one of the few leading the charge globally in token economics, a cutting edge and largely misunderstood field within the nascent blockchain industry.
-His token economies and writing are at the forefront of his field, he is pioneering a new way of raising capital and business models for African start-ups.
+James is a former Senior Associate at Newtown Partners.
+James was involved in leading the charge globally in token economics, a cutting edge and largely misunderstood field within the nascent blockchain industry.
+His token economies and writing were at the forefront of his field.

-Some of his recent work includes designing token economies for up to $300 million (USD) markets for local African and international start-ups paving the way to solve large social impact problems.
+Some of his work included designing token economies for up to $300 million (USD) markets for local African and international start-ups paving the way to solve large social impact problems.